IS_EQUAL

 Description

-operation performs a deep equality check between two arguments, left
+The IS_EQUAL operation performs a deep equality check between two arguments, left and right.
+It returns a Boolean value: true if the arguments are considered equal, and false otherwise.

 The comparison logic is dependent on the type of the arguments being evaluated.
 Both arguments must resolve to the same type; cross-type comparisons are not supported and will result in an error.